 The Five Elements: Wood

 As you know by now, the concept of the Five Elements (Wood, Fire, Earth, Metal, and Water) is a crucial tenet of feng shui.
-And we discussed in our last post how they interact with each other and the best ways to balance them in a space.
+And I discussed in the last post how they interact with each other and the best ways to balance them in a space.
 But in order to use the elements well, you’ve got to know them.
 Only by understanding the specific qualities of each element and familiarizing ourselves with them can we use them properly to create desirable living and work spaces.
 So if you’re currently asking yourself, "Ok, but how the *** do we know which element is which?" (totally valid question), look no further!
 Each element can be described in terms of many aspects, including color, season, direction, shape, objects, movement patterns, and influence exerted.
-Over the next few blog posts, we’ll get into the defining qualities of each individual element so you can better identify them in a space.
+Over the next few blog posts, I’ll get into the defining qualities of each individual element so you can better identify them in a space.
 Let’s start with which characteristics are associated with the Wood element!

 Colors: Greens and sky blues